vuejs/v2.vuejs.org/src/v2/style-guide/index.md

 - __Easier to read__

   Simplifying computed properties forces you to give each value a descriptive name, even if it's not reused.
-This makes it much easier for other developers (and future you) to focus in on the code they care about and figure out what's going on.
+This makes it much easier for other developers (and future you) to focus on the code they care about and figure out what's going on.

 - __More adaptable to changing requirements__